-NRS 453D.020(3).

-8. BQ2 mandated the DoT to "conduct a background check of each prospective owner, officer, and board member of a marijuana establishment license applicant."
+1 (d) Selling or giving marijuana to persons under 21 years of age shall remain illegal; (e) Individuals will have to be 21 years of age or older to purchase marijuana; (f) Driving under the influence of marijuana will remain illegal; and 3 (g) Marijuana sold in the State will be tested and labeled.
+4 NRS 453D.020(3).
+5 8.
+BQ2 mandated the DoT to "conduct a background check of each prospective owner, 6 officer, and board member of a marijuana establishment license applicant."
 NRS 453D.200(6).

-9. On November 8, 2016, by Executive Order 2017-02, Governor Brian Sandoval established a Task Force composed of 19 members to offer suggestions and proposals for legislative, regulatory, and executive actions to be taken in implementing BQ2.

-10. The Task Force's findings, issued on May 30, 2017, referenced the 2014 licensing process for issuing Medical Marijuana Establishment Registration Certificates under NRS 453A.
-The Task Force recommended that "the qualifications for licensure of a marijuana establishment and the impartial numerically scored bidding process for retail marijuana stores be maintained as in the medical marijuana program except for a change in how local jurisdictions participate in selection of locations."

-Some of the Task Force's recommendations appear to conflict with BQ2.8 at 2510.

-The Final Task Force report (Exhibit 2009) contained the following statements:

-The Task Force recommends that retail marijuana ownership interest requirements remain consistent with the medical marijuana program. ...

-The requirement identified by the Task Force at the time was contained in NAC 453A.302(1) which states:

-Except as otherwise required in subsection 2, the requirements of this chapter concerning owners of medical marijuana establishments only apply to a person with an aggregate ownership interest of 5 percent or more in a medical marijuana establishment.

-The second recommendation of concern is:

-The Task Force recommends that NRS 453A be changed to address companies that own marijuana establishment licenses in which there are owners with less than 5% ownership interest in the company.
-The statute should be amended to: Limit fingerprinting, background checks and renewal of agent cards to owners officers and board members with

-Limit fingerprinting, background checks and renewal of agent cards to owners officers and board members with 5% or less cumulatively of the company to once every five years;

-Only require owners officers and board members with 5% or more cumulatively and employees of the company to obtain agent registration cards; and at 2515-2516.
+7 9.
+On November 8, 2016, by Executive Order 2017-02, Governor Brian Sandoval 8 established a Task Force composed of 19 members to offer suggestions and proposals for legislative, 9 regulatory, and executive actions to be taken in implementing BQ2.
+10 10.
+The Task Force's findings, issued on May 30, 2017, referenced the 2014 licensing 11 process for issuing Medical Marijuana Establishment Registration Certificates under NRS 453A.
+The 12 Task Force recommended that "the qualifications for licensure of a marijuana establishment and the 13 impartial numerically scored bidding process for retail marijuana stores be maintained as in the medical 14 15 marijuana program except for a change in how local jurisdictions participate in selection of locations."
+16 11.
+Some of the Task Force's recommendations appear to conflict with BQ2.
+17 18 19 The Final Task Force report (Exhibit 2009) contained the following statements: 20 The Task Force recommends that retail marijuana ownership interest requirements remain consistent with the medical marijuana program 21 at 2510.
+22 The requirement identified by the Task Force at the time was contained in NAC 453A.302(1) which states: 23 Except as otherwise required in subsection 2, the requirements of this chapter concerning owners of medical marijuana establishments only apply to a person with an aggregate ownership interest of 5 percent or more in a 24 medical marijuana establishment.
+The second recommendation of concern is: 25 The second recommendation of concern is: The Task Force recommends that NRS 453A be changed to address companies that own marijuana establishment 26 licenses in which there are owners with less than 5% ownership interest in the company.
+The statute should be amended to: 27 Limit fingerprinting, background checks and renewal of agent cards to owners officers and board members with 5% or less cumulatively of the company to once every five years; 28 Only require owners officers and board members with 5% or more cumulatively and employees of the company to obtain agent registration cards; and

-Use the marijuana establishments governing documents to determine who has approval rights and signatory authority for purposes of signing ownership transfers, applications and any other appropriate legal or regulatory documents.

-There was Task Force dissent on the recommendation.
-The concern with this recommendation was that by changing the requirements on fingerprinting and background checks, the state would have less knowledge of when an owner, officer, and board member commits an offense not allowed under current marijuana law, potentially creating a less safe environment in the state.